 Camping Fridge Cooling capacity

-This will depend on what you’ll be storing.
-Some units offer a freezing option whereas others are just basically a fridge.
-If it’s going to be particularly hot, you’ll need a more powerful unit.
+This will depend on what you'll be storing.
+Some units offer a freezing option whereas others are just basically a mini fridge designed for cold drinks and sarnies.
+If it's going to be particularly hot, you'll need a more powerful unit.

 Camping Fridge Power

-If the weather is hot or you’re planning a longer trip, you’ll probably need a powered fridge.
-Do you want to be able to power it from your car battery?
+If the weather is hot or you're planning a longer trip, you'll probably need an electric camping fridge with temperature control.
+Do you want to be able to power a cooler box from your car battery?
 Is there a power hook up on the campsite, or do you need an alternative power source?
 Absorption coolers give you the option of running on gas or sometimes solar power.

 Don’t power your camp fridge from your car battery with the engine off as this will drain it, leaving you with cool food but a long walk home.